Finley-Croswhite to Deliver Friends of the Libraries Lecture April 9

-His Oct.
-22 address, co-sponsored by the University Libraries, is part of a series of events that celebrates the integral role of the ODU Libraries to students, faculty, staff and the community by showcasing the interests and scholarship of ODU faculty members and alumni.
+Co-sponsored by the Old Dominion University Libraries, the address is part of a series that celebrates the integral role of the ODU Libraries to students, faculty, staff and the community by showcasing the interests and scholarship of ODU faculty members and alumni.

 Members of Friends of the Old Dominion University Libraries receive library borrowing privileges, a preview of the annual book sale, the Friends of the Libraries Newsletter and opportunities for volunteer service to the ODU Libraries.
 For information about joining Friends of the Old Dominion University Libraries, see the ODU Libraries WEBSITE.